Can chefs learn to love cooking without fire?

 The reporter visited a large hotel with a battery of over 20 stoves lined up in a row.
 The heat was overpowering and it took four or five “firemen” to stoke the stoves so that the heat never flagged.
 The fires needed to be rebuilt about three times a day and two of the stoves were kept going at all times in case the kitchen received an order.
 Of course kitchens became dirty and quantities of ashes had to be hauled out.

-Universal gas distribution—driven by desire for street lighting—existed by then, and manufacturers had began to promote gas stoves to replace coal ones.
+Universal gas distribution—driven by the desire for street lighting—existed by then, and manufacturers had began to promote gas stoves to replace coal ones.
 “Whatever the shortcomings of coal, it would appear that most chefs preferred it, especially when grilling meat,” Whitaker reports.
 “Only a few chefs interviewed in the [New York Times] story spoke up for gas.”
 It wasn’t until the end of World War II that gas became the standard fuel for restaurant ranges.
 Cuisine endured the demise of coal as cooking fuel.
 I suspect it will survive without natural gas, too.

 Share your feedback: We’re planning to launch a new version of the comments section.
 Help us test it.